A Super Version of a Theorem of Fricke-Klein: Preliminaries

 projecting $V$ onto $V^G$. \end{theorem} \begin{proof} If $v \in V$ is not invariant, then it is contained in some subspace $W$, such that $G \cdot W \subset W$.
 By linear reductivity $W$ once again splits into

 It follows that $v \in W'$, so it is non-empty invariant and $W' \cap V^G = 0$.
-By applying Zorn's lemma to the set of invariant subspaces, with this property we can find a maximal one, which we are gonna call $V'$.
-Suppose, there are two such maximal subspaces, which we are going to denote by $V_1, V_2$.
+By applying Zorn's lemma to the set of invariant subspaces, with this property we can find a maximal one, which we denote by $V'$.
+Suppose that there are two such maximal subspaces denoted by $V_1, V_2$.
 It holds for the direct sum that $ V_1 \oplus V_2 \cap V^G = 0$.
 To show that, assume that it is non-empty, thus we can find an element $w= v_1 \oplus v_2$, which is invariant under the group action.
 However, since the action acts on both parts separately, this is a contradiction, hence $V_1 \oplus V_2 \cap V^G = 0$.
 This means, that the direct sum, would be a larger subspace with the wanted property, which once again is a contradiction.
 Thus $V'$ is uniquely determined and we can also see that

-Now we define $R$ by the property, that it fixed $V^G$ and has $V'$ as its kernel. \end{proof} \begin{remark} From here on out, we could prove Nagata's theorem in the supercase, however that is not really useful, since previously we have seen that the class of redudctive supergroups is not very large.
-Therefore, it is not nearly as powerful as in the case of algebraic groups. \end{remark} We continue by establishing that polarization and restitution works just as in the purely bosonic case.
+Now we define $R$ by the property, that it fixes $V^G$ and has $V'$ as its kernel. \end{proof} \begin{remark} From here on out, we could prove Nagata's theorem in the supercase, however that is not really useful, since previously we have seen that the class of redudctive supergroups is not very large.
+Therefore, it is not nearly as powerful as in the case of algebraic groups. \end{remark} \begin{remark} One can prove, that the existence of a Reynolds operator is equivalent to the representation category being semisimple.
+It is also equivalent to the fixed point functor $(-)^G$ being exact. \end{remark} We continue by establishing that polarization and restitution works just as in the purely bosonic case.
 For the reader unfamiliar with classical invariant theory, polarization allows us to transform the polynomial into a multilinear expression, where we already know the invariants and restitution is the inverse process.
 We combine in the following way

 which allows us to compute the polynomial invariants, which arise out of the multilinear ones.
 To be a little bit more precise, we want to show that